-C-PODs were not deployed during the first quarter of 2020 due to a combination of weatherrelated delays and the availability of vessels suitable for deployment during January and February, and the spread the COVID-19 virus in March and federal and provincial government requirements to maintain social distancing.
+C-PODs were not deployed during the first quarter of 2020 due to a combination of weather-related delays and the availability of vessels suitable for deployment during January and February, and the spread the COVID-19 virus in March and federal and provincial government requirements to maintain social distancing.
 This coincides with the period of reduced harbour porpoise activity at the FORCE site.
-However, C-PODs recently underwent regular annual maintenance(i.e., replacement of CPOD batteries and acoustic release batteries, refurbishment of SUBS packages, and fabrication and installment of mounts for the MetOcean Telematics (Dartmouth, NS) beacons) and were deployed at the FORCE on June 12, 2020 to resume monitoring.
+However, C-PODs underwent regular annual maintenance in spring 2020 (i.e., replacement of CPOD batteries and acoustic release batteries, refurbishment of SUBS packages, and fabrication and installment of mounts for the MetOcean Telematics (Dartmouth, NS) beacons) and were deployed at the FORCE on June 12, 2020 to resume monitoring.
+On September 23rd, FORCE received an automated notification from a beacon that the C-POD deployed at location D1 at the FORCE site had released from its mooring prematurely and was beached near Harbourville, NS.
+FORCE staff recovered the C-POD that same day and recovered the remaining units on November 6.
+Some units experienced substantial damage and required repairs that took longer than expected.
+The C-PODS will be redeployed in February 2021.